faiface/blog/content/post/context-should-go-away-go2.md

 1. Simple and elegant.
 2. Optional, non-intrusive and non-infectious.
 3. Robust and efficient.
 4. Only solves the cancelation problem.
-Values can be ommited.
+Values can be omitted.
 Timeouts can also be implemented on top of a very simple cancelation.

-You might argue: *I like context, it's an elegant solution to a problem without changing or complicating the language*.
+You might argue: *I like context, it's an elegant solution to the problem without changing or complicating the language*.
 I disagree.
 For all the reasons described above it's not an elegant solution and although it's not an integral part of the language, it is and is becoming more and more an integral part of the libraries.
 In the end, it makes the language harder to use.